OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 The Android emulator is based on QEMU, a generic and open source machine emulator.
 QEMU emulates a guest CPU by translating the guest instructions on-the-fly into instructions the host processor can understand.
 Each basic block of guest instructions is disassembled and translated into an intermediate representation called Tiny Code Generator (TCG).
 The TCG block is compiled into a block of host instructions, stored in a code cache, and executed.
 After execution of the basic block, QEMU repeats the process for the next block of guest instructions (or loads the already translated block from the cache).
 The whole process is called dynamic binary translation.

 Because the Android emulator is a fork of QEMU, it comes with all QEMU features, including monitoring, debugging, and tracing facilities.
 QEMU-specific parameters can be passed to the emulator with the -qemu command line flag.
-Youcan use QEMU's built-in tracing facilities to log executed instructions and virtual register values.
+You can use QEMU's built-in tracing facilities to log executed instructions and virtual register values.
 Starting qemu with the "-d" command line flag will cause it to dump the blocks of guest code, micro operations, or host instructions being executed.
 With the –d_asm option, QEMU logs all basic blocks of guest code as they enter QEMU's translation function.
 The following command logs all translated blocks to a file:

 ```shell
 $ emulator -show-kernel -avd Nexus_4_API_19 -snapshot default-boot -no-snapshot-save -qemu -d in_asm,cpu 2>/tmp/qemu.log